kiritigowda/help/README.md

 ## Project Structure
 The resources are placed as .MD files in the projet or as a topic in the project wiki page.

-### amdovx
+### neuralNetModelProfiler
 This folder contains the scripts required to setup, build, and profile AMDOVX Neural Network Extension Library

-### imageDataBase
+### classificationLabelGenerator
-This folder contains the scripts required to image data base to run inference using AMDOVX Neural Network Extension Library
+This folder contains the scripts required to create an image data base to run inference using AMDOVX Neural Network Extension Library

 ### radeonInferenceInstaller
 This folder contains the scripts required to install and run inference using AMDOVX Neural Network Extension Library server and client